-Health insurance brochures are available in the Student Services Office, Room 525.
+Health insurance brochures are available in Student Affairs, Room 525.

-It is important that international applicants be aware of the following information regarding health care in the United States.
+It is important that international applicants be aware of the following information regarding health care in the US.

 - Social Security is a mandatory retirement system in the USA and does not pay health care costs.

-- No medical costs in the USA are subsidized by the government for international people who are non-residents.
-The USA does not have socialized medicine.
+- No medical costs in the US are subsidized by the government for international people who are non-residents.
+The US does not have socialized medicine.
 All costs of health care are paid by the patient.

 - All insurance policies are different in their coverage, costs, and the percentage of medical costs that will be reimbursed.
 Compare policies before purchasing.